ReemNeama/eventati_book/DEVELOPMENT_INSTRUCTIONS.md

 ## Code Organization

-1. **Create Barrel Files**: For modules with more than 5 imports, create a barrel file to export all components.
+1. **Create Barrel Files**: For modules with 4 or more imports, create a barrel file to export all components.
    ```dart
    // lib/widgets/buttons/buttons.dart
    export 'primary_button.dart';